 - Psychotherapy which includes cognitive behavior therapy

-You can start by talking to your medical practitioner, your community health center, or seek help from registered psychologists.
+You can start by talking to your medical practitioner, your community health center, or find a psychologist near you.

 If you frequently face panic attacks, you should consider the following options the next time you find one creeping up on you: